-Each student is required to compete two projects with at least 5 pages of text each, double-spaced, typed in a standard 12-point font (such as Arial or Times New Roman) with one-inch margins.
+Each student is required to compete 2 projects with at least 5 pages of text each, double-spaced, typed in a standard 12 point font (such as Arial or Times New Roman) with one-inch margins.
 Detailed instructions for each of these projects are provided later in the syllabus (see "Reading List" for assignment dates and deadlines).
 These projects must be submitted via the Canvas system's assignments listed in the course modules.
-Papers should not be submitted through my email, as an attachment to a comment, through the Canvas messaging system, or through a hard copy.
+Papers should not be submitted through my email, the Canvas messaging system, or through a hard copy.
 Canvas only accepts doc, docx, pdf, and jpg files; "pages" files (generated by some Apple applications) or links to Google docs cannot be opened in Canvas.
-You can email me a draft for feedback before the due date but may not redo the project after it has been formally graded.